 It has been a very long slow legal process to get a private abandoned property on one of the main roads in Wicksteed & St. Michael's ward cleaned up.
 Obviously, when a site gets into this sort of state, it becomes a target for anti social behaviour, and vandalism,...read more

 Really great news for the residents of Pytchley Road, who have been living with a very dangerous & uneven footpath in front of their homes, for a very long time.
-At long last the flag stones have been removed and replaced with a nice new tarmac level...read more
+At long last the flag stones have been removed and replaced with a nice new tarmac level surface.
+This...read more

 Sometimes it's the little things that make your day...
 Mr. & Mrs. Patel who run Hawthorne Stores & their neighbours are delighted to be rid of the ancient rotten monument of a bin on the corner of their street, which has now been replaced by a nice new metal...read more